|

 In a normal game, there is a single fictional entity that is considered to be: - The protagonist: the character that the player is meant to identify with, and whose goals you are trying to achieve - The viewpoint character: the character...

-This is version 6 of this page, edited by Edward Lacey on 10 April 2013 at 4:02pm. - View Update History - Edit This Page - Add a News Item
+This is version 7 of this page, edited by Paul O'Brian on 7 May 2022 at 11:25pm. - View Update History - Edit This Page - Add a News Item - Delete This Page